 Renters insurance is not something to ignore.
 Many homeowner’s policies may cover them while they are living off campus.
 Be sure to check the terms and see if they offer a separate renters policy at a good rate.
 USF Federal Credit Union offers policies that may have better rates as well.

 Be sure to find out if utilities are included in the rent.
 Many complexes do cover them, but some put caps on electricity with the overages split evenly among the residents of the apartment.
 If not, one person will have to put the utilities in their name and collect the money for the bill monthly.
 Parking is always an important detail to clarify.
-Some include it in the rent, but others make you pay for a decal or for a reserved spot added to the monthly rent.
+Most of the apartments around USF have ample parking for their tenants.
+They all have a preferred/reserve parking option which will cost approximately $75 per month in addition to the monthly rental fee.

 When your kid starts talking about apartments, have them send you the links to the ones that they are interested in.
 Look up their safety ratings and crime reports.
 Call and ask if they allow students to defer the payments until financial aid comes in.
 Some places do.
 These are details that your child may not think about.
 Depending on your child, there may be an option to live on campus in a Sorority house.
 It can be a good option as well.